Medical questions & health advice by board certified doctors

-What can I do to combat my morbid obesity?
+"What can I do to combat my morbid obesity?"

 I need to lose weight.
 I can't put it off anymore.
 I am 26 and feel like life is passing me by.
 What can I do?

 As a big part of weight loss is regular exercise, they will be able to determine if you have any medical conditions which limit the types of exercise you can be allowed to participate in.
 If you do not, then the recommendation would be to participate in at least 30-60 minutes of aerobic exercise on most days of the week.
 Aerobic exercise would be types or exercise (such as walking, running, swimming) that raise your heart rate and make you sweat.
 In addition to regular exercise, you should see a nutritionist.
 They will be able to take an inventory of your normal eating habits and also your weight loss needs.
 Based on these observations, they will be able to make some concrete recommendations about how to proceed with healthy, balanced meals that contribute to weight loss.
 And please remember to talk more with your primary care doctor about healthy weight loss.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.